 Unlike the traditional foil method, where the highlights are uniform and defined, the balayage hair color technique – taken from the French word meaning “to sweep” – is a freehand technique in which strips of hair are sectioned and hand painted against a backing board with a lightening agent.
 After painting, each strip is covered in cellophane.
 As blonde balayage highlights are less systematically placed, you end up with thicker, less symmetrical and more random highlights, resulting in a more casual, sun-kissed finish.
 Balayage hair color technique works on short and long hair and is a great option if you like the look of chunkier highlights with more contrast.

 For the last few years, ombré has been an extremely popular color trend.
 Another freehand technique, ombré simply means shaded or graduated in tone.
-While ombré was initially the gradual lightening of the hair from dark to light, it has expanded to take on various other techniques, including the fading of a natural color from the roots to a more unnatural color (such as turquoise or lavender) at the tips.
-The variety of this trend is seen season after season, on celebrities, designer runways and on the streets.
+While ombré was initially the gradual lightening of the hair from dark to light, it has expanded to take on various other techniques, including the fading of natural color from the roots to a more unnatural color (such as turquoise or lavender) at the tips.
+The variety of this trend is witnessed season after season, on celebrities, designer runways and on the streets.

 Unlike ombré, sombré is a much more subtle take on the dip dye hair trend.
 The name is actually a combination of ‘subtle’ and ‘ombré’!
 With sombré, the lighter sections start up a bit higher and the lower lengths have ribbons of dark color for a more gradual transition compared to blonde balayage.
 Just like its predecessor, the worn-in look is perfectly low-maintenance.
 There’s no need for constant touch-ups due to there being no clear line of root-growth.

 What’s better: Balayage with straight hair or babylights?